Defining the Focus

 - Somewhat favorable to the concept

 Notice that, as in other scaling methods, the judges are not telling you what they believe – they are judging how favorable each item is with respect to the construct of interest.

 The next step is to compute the intercorrelations between all pairs of items, based on the ratings of the judges.
 In making judgements about which items to retain for the final scale there are several analyses you can do:

-- Throw out any items that have a low correlation with the total (summed) score across all items.
+Throw out any items that have a low correlation with the total (summed) score across all items.
 In most statistics packages it is relatively easy to compute this type of Item-Total correlation:

 Administering the Scale